tcatm/ecdsautils/README.md

 Utilities
 ---------

-  * ecdsakeygen
+### ecdsakeygen

-    Generates a new key pair
+#### Generate a new private key

+The secret is written to stdout.

+    ecdsakeygen -n

+#### Calculate public key given a private key

+The secret should be supplied on stdin.
+The public key will be written to stdout.

+    ecdsakeygen -p

 TODO Given a private key, generate public key
 TODO Write and read private key to/from file
 TODO Output public key in machine readable format

   * ecdsasign
     Given a private key signs a 256-bit number.